freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/logging-a-user-out.md

 }
 ```

-Logout should redirect to the home page.
+`/logout` should redirect to the home page.

 ```js
 async (getUserInput) => {